konsolebox/scripts/README.md

 Copies files along with their dependencies to a virtual root directory.
 The resulting file's path is reproduced based on its source.

+#### tcpdump-master.sh

+The script is a tcpdump service starter and manager.
+It can also automatically delete files older than C days, and reduce the size of the main log file if it's already larger than N bytes.

 #### uuidfstab.sh

 Converts device paths in a fstab file to UUID forms.